Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

 and we say that a sequence $(\mu_n)_{n\in\NN}$ in $\PPP{p}(X)$ converges $p$-weakly to $\mu\in\PPP{p}(X)$ if

 as $n\to\infty$ for some $x_0\in X$.
-It is a well known fact (going back to \cite{mallows1972}) that the $p$-Wasserstein distance metrizes this particular form of convergence (see \cite[Theorem~6.9]{villani2008} for a general proof), so \eqref{eq:p-weak-convergence} is equivalent to $\smash{\ot_{d_X^p}(\mu_n, \mu) \to 0}$ as $n\to\infty$.
-Note that the anchor point $x_0$ in these definitions does not matter and can be replaced by any other point in $X$.
+It is a well known fact \parencite{mallows1972} that the $p$-Wasserstein distance metrizes this particular form of convergence (see \cite[Theorem~6.9]{villani2008} for a general proof), so \eqref{eq:p-weak-convergence} is equivalent to $\smash{\ot_c(\mu_n, \mu) \to 0}$ as $n\to\infty$ with $c = d_X^p$.
+Note that the anchor point $x_0$ in these definitions does not matter and can be replaced by any other element of $X$.

 On products $X\times Y$ of two Polish metric spaces $(X, d_X)$ and $(Y, d_Y)$, there are many different ways to choose a compatible metric.
 For simplicity, we pick